solo-io/gloo/docs/cli/glooctl_install_knative.md

 ### Options

 ```
   -d, --dry-run            Dump the raw installation yaml instead of applying it to kubernetes
   -f, --file string        Install Gloo from this kubernetes manifest yaml file rather than from a release
   -h, --help               help for knative
-      --knative-crds-manifest string      Install Knative CRDs from this kubernetes manifest yaml file rather than from a release
-      --knative-install-manifest string   Install Knative Serving from this kubernetes manifest yaml file rather than from a release
+  -n, --namespace string   namespace to install gloo into (default "gloo-system")
       --release string     install using this release version. defaults to the latest github release
 ```

 ### Options inherited from parent commands